davecoulter/YSE_PZ/docs/contributing.rst

 .. image:: _static/contributing_draft_pull_request.png

-Now as your commit and push changes to your branch on master they will show up in the draft pull request.
+As you commit and push changes to your branch on github they will show up in the draft pull request.
 When you are a happy for you changes to be reviewed and then eventually merged into develop, click ready for review.

 .. image:: _static/contributing_ready_for_review.png

-Your code will now be reviewed and when accepted it will be merged into develop.
+Your code will now be reviewed and when it is accepted it will be merged into develop.
 After your branch has been merged, delete the branch from your local repository.

 .. code:: none